mesh-grid/gmesh/standard/README.md

 # Standard - v0.1.0: Nightly

-Murcurial is a federated social media platform for text, voice, and posted communications.
+Gmesh is a federated social media platform for text, voice, and posted communications.
 It's similar to Discord, Reddit, and Facebook, as in it's design but different in its implementation as to be more public and federated.